 The global MSIT program offered is the Kobe MSIT-IS, a dual-degree program offered in partnership with the University of Hyogo in Kobe, Japan.

-Pittsburgh MSIN: The MSIN gives students a solid foundation in information networking and introduces students to management, strategic thinking and policy, with the opportunity to study each of these areas in greater depth through electives.
+Pittsburgh MSIN: The MSIN gives computer science and electrical engineering students a solid foundation in information networking and computer systems while also introducing management, strategic thinking and policy, with the opportunity to study each of these areas in greater depth through coursework and research/development projects.

-The MSISTM program meets the criteria for the CyberCorps® Scholarship for Service (SFS) program.
+The MSIS program meets the criteria for the CyberCorps® Scholarship for Service (SFS) program.

-Carnegie Mellon undergraduate students in SCS or ECE may apply to earn an MSIN or MSISTM in one year.
+Carnegie Mellon undergraduate students in SCS or ECE may apply to earn an MSIN or MSIS in one year.
 Read on.